 Next up in our quest for a fabulous cask strength whisky around 100 pounds was Longmorn…

-Now once upon a time the Longmorn 16 year was easily found on duty-free shelves, however it has become increasingly scarce… For quite some time now, a fellow Mumbai whisky lady has a standing request for any traveling folks to pick her up a bottle… in vain.
+Now once upon a time the Longmorn 15 then 16 year was easily found on duty-free shelves, however it has become increasingly scarce… For quite some time now, a fellow Mumbai whisky lady has a standing request for any traveling folks to pick her up a bottle… in vain.

 Needless to say, I was looking forward to a fine specimen.
 To graduate to 24 years and cask strength?
 This was anticipated with bated breath…